benjohnsonnlp/developer/_content/cognitive-application/build-applications.md

 * package expertise and models
 * test

  Designing a Personal Assistant application is unlike other applications you have likely designed and built before.
 There are more careful design considerations needed to create a engaging proactive personal user experience.
 While you can use your normal design techniques like Design Thinking, there are some key point to make note of when building your application.
-Here are practices that you should consider as you design your application so that it aligns with the Watson Personal Assistant Builder programming model
+Here are practices that you should consider as you design your application so that it aligns with the Watson Assistant Builder programming model

 1. Organize the overall storyboard of the entire user experience for your application